rhoon/thesis/work/analysis/README.md

 Listed roughly in order of importance.

+### analysisNotes.MD
+Contains output of from various stages of data cleaning, restructuring and building the coefficient.

+### coefficient.js
+Building a ranking coefficient to use in narrowing the dataset and establishing strength of relationship to Dada.

 ### dataCleaning.js
 Further cleaning of scraped data.
 Removes unwanted files that may introduce more noise than signal into visualization and analysis.